ibuttimer/recipes-n-stuff/README.md

 $ python manage.py migrate
 ````
 #### Populate the database
+Download the recipe data from [Food.com - Recipes and Reviews](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews)
+and save the `recipes.parquet` file to [data](data) folder.

 Populate the database with predefined data via the [populate.py](data/populate.py) script.
 When run using [run_populate.py](run_populate.py) it will load the data from [subdivisions.txt](data/subdivisions.txt).